declanjcasey/class_activities/activity10/README.md

 There are a number of programs in the `src` directory to facilitate the class discussion.
 Each program contains a comment header that contains commands for compiling and running these programs.

-For the  activity to be submitted, please create a new Haskell function in `example.hs` file.
+For the class activity to be submitted, please go through [activity10 document](activity10.md) and create a new Haskell function in `example.hs` file.

 ## Using `progator` Docker image